SamPrewitt/SamPrewitt.github.io/index.md

 * Gap jumps
 * Drops

-[This](https://www.mtbr.com/threads/when-do-you-go-with-an-enduro-over-a-trail-bike.1058023/) MTB forum has more information and an ongoing discussion on the different types of terraign for trail / enduro bikes.
+[This](https://www.mtbr.com/threads/when-do-you-go-with-an-enduro-over-a-trail-bike.1058023/) MTB forum has more information and an ongoing discussion on the different types of terrain.

 ### How to Order
 >**Step 1:** Go to [Cannondale's website](https://www.cannondale.com/en-it/bikes/mountain/trail-bikes/jekyll/jekyll-carbon-29-2?sku=c21200m10sm)